-3) BEHAVIOUR : REBT states that IRRATIONAL BELIEFS lead to UNCONSTRUCTIVE BEHAVIOUR whereas RATIONAL BELIEFS lead to CONSTRUCTIVE BEHAVIOUR.
-In our example about the work collegue, this idea might be illustrated by the irrational belief leading us to AVOID our work colleague whereas the rational belief might lead us to approach her assertively and talk the problem through calmly and maturely.
+3) BEHAVIOR : REBT states that IRRATIONAL BELIEFS lead to NON-CONSTRUCTIVE BEHAVIOR whereas RATIONAL BELIEFS lead to CONSTRUCTIVE BEHAVIOR.
+In our example about the work colleague, this idea might be illustrated by the irrational belief leading us to AVOID our work colleague whereas the rational belief might lead us to approach her assertively and talk the problem through calmly and maturely.

-Below are examples of how UNEs can lead to unhelpful behaviour whilst HNEs can lead to helpful behaviour:
+Below are examples of how UNEs can lead to unhelpful behavior whilst HNEs can lead to helpful behavior:

 UNE – DEPRESSION leading to withdrawal from enjoyable activities/EQUIVALENT HNE – SADNESS leading to participation in enjoyable activities after period of adjustment

 UNE – GUILT leading to begging for forgiveness/EQUIVALENT HNE – REMORSE leading to asking for forgiveness

 UNE – SHAME leading to withdrawal from others/EQUIVALENT HNE – DISAPPOINTMENT leading to contact with others and talking things over